ibexa/documentation-developer/docs/guide/content_model.md

 ---
-description: Ibexa DXP's content model relies on Content items based on Content Types, containing different content Fields.
+description: Ibexa DXP's content model relies on Content items that are instances of Content Types and contain content Fields.
 ---

 # Content model